ElMizo/Stage-OS/README.md

          |  Data  |  Data  | ...  |       | Page 1      | Frame 4      |
          |        |        |      |       | Page 2      | Frame 5      |
          +--------+--------+------+       +-------------+--------------+
+## Conclusion
+Paging is a critical concept in modern operating systems that helps manage memory efficiently by breaking logical memory into fixed-size pages and mapping them to physical frames.